ckkelvinchan/RealBasicVSR/README.md

 ## Video Demos
 The videos have been compressed.
-Therefore, the results are infereior to the actual outputs.
+Therefore, the results are infereior to that of the actual outputs.

 https://user-images.githubusercontent.com/7676947/142833430-3dbde386-3e1f-438f-9dd6-7745c9cb50e8.mov